Quickstart with MITM proxy

 export LEVOAI_SERVICE_NAME=<'Application Name' chosen above>

-5. Download - Docker Compose file
+5. Download the Docker Compose file

 Execute the following in your terminal:

-6. Install Sensor Package via Docker Compose
+6. Install the Sensor package with Docker Compose

 Execute the following in your terminal (where you previously downloaded the Docker Compose file):